JugendRettet/translations/en/legal.md

 legal='
 # Legal notice

 *Please note: This is a non-binding translation of our German disclaimer and is solely provided for the purpose of easy reading and understanding for our international guests.
-For all claims and more detailled information you are kindly requested to refer to the [original German version](../de/legal).*
+For all claims and more detailed information you are kindly requested to refer to the [original German version](../de/legal).*

 ## Website provided by